callerid/android_sample_app/README.md

 Packets sent on port 3520 by [CallerID.com's Ethernet Emulator Deluxe ](https://callerid.com/developers.php?tab=test) or CallerID.com's Hardware devices will need to be re-directed to the Android Studio's emulator.
 This allows Caller ID packets to be seen by the sample app.
 This can be accomplished using a program called 'telnet'.

-Follow the instructions below to launch and configure your emulator for CallerID.com testing support.
+Follow the instructions below to configure your emulator for CallerID.com testing support.

-  #### Running your Emulator
+  #### Run your Emulator
   - Select the terminal tab at the bottom of Android Studio.
   - Inside the terminal type the follow: